m-kru/hbs/user-manual/examples.typ

 }
 ```
 The parameter is named `tool` and has the default value equal `"nvc"`.
-The below snippet presents how to run simulation using different simulators.
+The following snippet presents how to run simulation using different simulators:
 ```
 [user@host test] hbs run example::sim
 nvc  --std=2019 -L. --work=work -a /tmp/test/example.vhd